Sunday, April 26, 2020

 A Hopeful Easter

-In the absence of fear, we live with courage.
-We live with hope.
-For us, this happening in this world, where we live with uncertainty, is a test of faith and our humanity.
+In the absence of fear, we live with courage and hope.
+This happening in this world, where we live with uncertainty, is a test of faith and our humanity.

-Even if we are in lockdown and quarantine mode, we are still blessed to have expressed our faith digitally; in an online world.
-We have celebrated the Holy masses through online streaming and on television from a live broadcast of different parishes in the Philippines, and the Holy See in the Vatican.
+Even during lockdown and quarantine, we are blessed to have the means to express our faith digitally.
+The online world has allowed us to celebrate the Holy Mass through streaming and live broadcasts, connecting us with different parishes in the Philippines and the Holy See in the Vatican.

 Our Parish Priests, Bishops, and the Pope sent us a message of hope in these times of global crisis.
 We are not alone, and God is with us in all these trials.